mfpekala/Limousine-COOP-Writes/Playground/README.md

 The experiment runner.
 A bit tedious, but import the experiment you want to run and call it with a sensibly named filename.

+## `results`

+CSVs from experiment runs and python notebooks that generate graphs.
+The most important file in here is `metrics/schema.py` which contains information about how to parse more advanced index metrics produced by some experiments.

 ## Make Commands (from `src`)

 - `make compile` - Compiles the entire project.